sebastianspicker/chronikwerk/README.md

 A working tree for zammad-ticket-archiver with an evolving implementation history.

 ## Overview
-zammad-ticket-archiver records the stable project shape and the work still worth checking.
+zammad-ticket-archiver keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: maintenance.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
-- Aligned local and CI checks for payload.
+- Kept the ruff verification command reproducible.

 - The document now favors checked behavior over exploratory notes.